cosmos/ibc/spec/client/ics-028-wasm-client/README.md

 ### Height

-The height of a WASM light client instance consists of two `uint64`s: the epoch number, and the height in the epoch.
+The height of a Wasm light client instance consists of two `uint64`s: the epoch number, and the height in the epoch.

 ```typescript
 interface Height {